MicrosoftDocs/microsoft-cloud/docs/dev/dev-proxy/get-started.md

 By default, Dev Proxy will return a range of generic 400 and 500 error responses.
 You can customise these error responses to your own needs.

-Dev Proxy uses a [plugin architecture](./technical-reference/plugin-architecture.md) to enable different API behaviours, by default, we enable two plugins.
+Dev Proxy uses [plugins](./technical-reference/overview.md#plugins) to enable different API behaviors, by default, we enable two plugins for you.

 - [GenericRandomErrorPlugin](./technical-reference/genericrandomerrorplugin.md) plugin provides the ability for Dev Proxy to respond with an error response.
 - [RetryAfterPlugin](./technical-reference/retryafterplugin.md) plugin provides the ability for Dev Proxy to inject a dynamic value into the Retry-After header in the error response.